-Sowing Creativity is an integrated visual arts residency program developed by the San Jose Museum of Art to address the new California Common Core State Standards and to meet the urgent need to promote creativity across disciplines.
+Sowing Creativity is an integrated visual art residency program developed by the San José Museum of Art to align with the California Common Core State Standards and Next Generation Science Standards and to meet the urgent need to promote creativity across disciplines.
 The premise: well-honed visual thinking abilities contribute powerfully to the teaching and learning of specific cross-disciplinary concepts.
-Sowing Creativity brings elementary school classroom teachers together with teaching artists from SJMA and science instructors from the Youth Science Institute (YSI) to promote student creativity and success.

 If you change the way you look at things,

 Well-honed visual thinking abilities can contribute powerfully to the teaching and learning of specific cross-disciplinary concepts.
 An investigation of perception, defined as “a thought, belief, or opinion, often held by many people based on experience,” encourages students to explore both the seen and unseen.
 A rich sequence of hands-on art making lessons and inquiry-based discussions of contemporary art helps students to understand the shared art and science concepts of perception, perspective, optics, light, and color theory.

 The integrated curriculum, developed collaboratively by SJMA’s teaching artists and YSI’s science instructors, leads students to ask and answer two essential questions: How can I look at the world differently?
 What is the science behind looking and seeing?